chaitanyasisodiya/Movie-survey-bot/README.md

 # Movie survey bot
- This repo consist of Movie survey bot file
+ This repostioary is about Movie survey bot  based on Plot data.

+# Description: